nodefluxio/vortex/docs/user-guides/experiment_file_config.md

     - `method` (str) : optimization method identifier, currently support all optimizers supported by Pytorch listed in [this link](https://pytorch.org/docs/stable/optim.html#algorithms)
     - `args` (dict) : the corresponding arguments to the respective optimizer `method`

-- `scheduler` (dict) : methods to adjust the learning rate based on the number of epochs
+- `lr_scheduler` (dict) : methods to adjust the learning rate based on the number of epochs

     - `method` (str) : scheduler method identifier, supported scheduler methods is provided at [scheduler section](../modules/scheduler.md)
     - `args` (dict) : the corresponding arguments to the respective scheduler `method`